Bill Simons

 “He’s in the zone.
 This is ridiculous,” said Jim Courier.
 “Utterly audacious, it’s so good,” added Jason Goodall.

 But Fritz is a brave, smart warrior.
 “He’s almost a scientist in sneakers,” said Goodall.
 “He’s got an incredible brain.”
 And the Californian, as he’d done in the US Open final against the No. 1 player in the world, Jannik Sinner, battled fiercely.
-He broke back and came within two points of the second set.
+He took pain killers to deal with a bum shoulder and broke back and came within two points of the second set.

 But one of Alcaraz’s great strengths is his ability to step up at crunch time.
 The astonishing wonderkind counterattacked, scoring a 6-2, 7-5 victory.
 The third win of the day for Team Europe gave Captain Bjorn Borg his fifth and final Laver Cup, and left John McEnroe to tell Team Europe, “You are pissing me off – but that’s okay.”

 What was more than okay was America’s summer of success that saw four US players reach the US Open semis.
 Yet, for the third time in just over two weeks, Americans fell short of great glory.
 Fritz and Jessica Pegula both lost in competitive but straight-set losses in their US Open finals.
 And Team World’s loss today could also be said to be close and, then again, decisive.
-It was crushing for Team World to lose three of the last four matches.
+The crushing reality hurt.
+Team World lost three of the four matches today.

 Still, for the first time since 1997, the US has five players in the top 20: – Fritz (#7), Tommy Paul (#13), Seb Korda (#15), Ben Shelton (#16) and Frances Tiafoe (#17).